Iso vs Yoru matchup in Valorant

 In Duelist vs Duelist encounters, similar ability timing and usage patterns mean both agents often use their kits in comparable ways.
 The winner typically comes down to which player uses their abilities more efficiently and wins the mechanical duels that follow.
 Yoru's statistical advantage suggests their specific Duelist kit translates slightly better to winning these mirror encounters.

-Iso has favorable matchups against 10 agents and unfavorable matchups against 10 agents in Valorant.
-Iso's strongest matchup is against Omen with a 100.0% win rate.
-The most challenging matchup is Cypher at 20.0% win rate.
+Iso has favorable matchups against 11 agents and unfavorable matchups against 14 agents in Valorant.
+Iso's strongest matchup is against Skye with a 77.8% win rate.
+The most challenging matchup is Phoenix at 16.7% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent